DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 So that's water that cannot be used by human beings.

-So farmland that used to produce food for humans, obviously, machines don't need food.
+So farmland that used to produce food for humans.

-So though those are three resources.
+So those are three resources.

-Uh water, electricity, and and land.
+Water, electricity, and land.

-So in my mind, it seemed inevitable that eventually the machines were going to say, like we don't even, we're not, we don't want to kill the humans.
+So in my mind, it seemed inevitable that eventually the machines were going to say, like, we don't even, we're not, we don't want to kill the humans.

-We just need their resources, you know.
+We just need their resources, you know?

-So uh at some point far in the future, yes, we would run out of space and water.
+So at some point far in the future, yes, we would run out of space and water.

-Right now there is no shortage of water.
+Right now, there is no shortage of water.

 I don't even know if it has to be desalinated for cooling purposes.

-So at the end, yes, the machines may decide that they need the resources for something else, and we don't care if we are using them or if we rely on them to uh continue existing.
+So at the end, yes, the machines may decide that they need the resources for something else, and we don't care if we are using them or if we rely on them to continue existing.

 So that's definitely one of the concerns.

-But uh really we're now discussing what would be the reason they decide to turn us off, and that would be one of them.
+But really, we're now discussing what would be the reason they decide to turn us off.

-Well, what what's the most likely reason in your research that the machines would decide to turn off the human power grid or something like that?
+Well, what's the most likely reason in your research that the machines would decide to turn off the human power grid or something like that?

 What do you think?